-T01\dummy.info;

-T02\dummy.info;
+T01\dummy.info

+T02\dummy.info

 #endmatrix:: transducer paths

-// phase index for each virtual channel of the digitizer:
+// Phase index to which each channel/transducer belongs (1, 2, 3, ...),

+// one row per channel

 #startmatrix:: channel phase indexes

-1;

-1;
+1

+1

 #endmatrix:: channel phase indexes

+// Mapping of the digitizer channels to the transducers:

+// one row per transducer, each row contain index(es)

+// of the attached channels (1 or 1;2, etc.)

+// for single-ended connection: one index per row

+// for differential connection: two indexes, first high-side, then low-side

+#startmatrix:: transducer to digitizer channels mapping

+1

+2;3

+#endmatrix:: transducer to digitizer channels mapping

 // relative path for correction file of the digitizer:

-digitizer path:: DIGITIZER\HP3458A_awg.info
+digitizer corrections path:: DIGITIZER\HP3458A_awg.info

-#endsection:: corrections
+#endsection:: measurement setup configuration

 Meaning of the particular items of the header file should be obvious from the attached comments.
 Note the comments introduced by ‘//’ are not required.
 It is just for documentation.
+Note the INFO format can handle any text aside of the keys and keywords.
+However the keys and key words starting with ‘#’ must be the first non-white symbol in the line.

 Correction files

 One of the key concerns are the correction files.
 The corrections loaded in the TWM at the time of the measurement must be somehow stored together with the measurement sample data and header (in the same folder).
-The requirement is the measured data can be easily copied, therefore some link from measured data to data with corrections is not suitable because these corrections would be missing in the copy.
+The requirement is the measured data can be easily copied, therefore some link from measured data to data with corrections somewhere else at the disk drive is not possible, because these corrections would be missing in the copy.
 When the raw data are later (re)processed, all necessary information must be available together with the measured data.
 After considering possibilities it was found the only reasonable way is to not modify the correction data before the storage.
 I.e. the correction data loaded into the TWM are identical to the correction data attached to the each measurement.
-Therefore if the corrections in the measurement folder are somehow modified during manual processing of the data, e.g. if some mistake is found in the correction files, the corrections from the measurement folder can be easily copied back to the location of TWM and loaded into the TWM and used for next measurements.
-This of course leads to the problem of format choice because the correction are relatively complex in content.
+Therefore, if the corrections in the measurement folder are somehow modified during the manual processing of the data, e.g. if some mistake is found in the correction files, the corrections from the measurement folder can be easily copied back to the location of TWM and loaded into the TWM and used for next measurements.
+This, of course, leads to the problem of format choice because the corrections are relatively complex in content.

 The correction data format must be versatile enough in order to enable storage of any calibrated dependency (frequency, voltage, aperture, temperature, …) and must enable filtering the correction file based on the setup of the HW which is also very complex.
-Furthermore the dependencies of the correction parameters on the attributes and the attributes of the digitizers themselves are not known in advance as the TWM may be extended by another digitizer with another attributes.
+Furthermore the dependencies of the correction parameters on the attributes of the digitizers themselves are not known in advance as the TWM may be extended by another digitizer with another attributes.
 Several choices were considered:

 XLS file with one sheet per correction parameter.
 This solution was discarded because XLS files are not directly readable in all required systems.
 Only reliable way to access them is via ActiveX.
 First of all, that requires installed MS Office and secondly, it would not be possible to handle such files when batch-processing the data or performing uncertainty analysis on the supercomputers which are typically using Linux OS.
 Furthermore the sheet organization of the data is not sufficient for the purpose.

 Storing all the data in the something like INFO file or XML file.
-Such solution is possible because these formats allow to store anything in structured form however editing of large number of dependencies in such formats is not easy for non-programmer persons.
+Such solution is possible because these formats allow to store anything in structured form however editing of large number of dependencies in such formats is not easy for non-programmers.